learn-academy-2020-bravo/week-2-assessment-masanes/interview-questions.md

 1. Why would you use the method super()?

-  Your answer:
+  Your answer: I think you use it to connect your components and classes not really sure.

-  Researched answer:
+  Researched answer: In JS super refers to the parent class constructor.
+Most importantly you can't use "this" in a constructor until after you've called the parent constructor.

 2. What is a virtual DOM?

-  Your answer:
+  Your answer: DOM stands for document object modeling it is used to connect pieces to javascript so they have something to refer to.

-  Researched answer:
+  Researched answer: virtual DOM is an abstraction of the HTML DOM.
+It is lightweight and detached from the browser specific implementation details. <--il have to do deeper research on this still dont get it>

 3. When creating a basic (stateless) class component in React, what are the necessary elements needed to display "Hello World" in the browser?

-  Your answer:
+  Your answer: you need to use the render() method to display all your html code it only returns one statement so you can cheat and wrap everything up in a div or react frament <>

   Researched answer: